 - Bit 1 – SARR (PFCP Association Release Request): If this bit is set to "1", then the UP function requests the release of the PFCP association.

-- Bit 2
+- Bit 2 – URSS (non-zero Usage Reports for the affected PFCP Sessions Sent): If this bit is set to "1", it indicates that UP function has sent all the non-zero usage reports to the CP function for all PFCP Sessions which will be affected by the PFCP Association Release.